garncarz/nogamespy-vietcong/README.md

 Run `docker-compose run master alembic upgrade head` to upgrade the DB schema.
 It needs to be run before the first use and on every change of the schema.
-It will create a SQLite DB in `volume/db.sqlite` by default, but you can use PostgreSQL/MySQL if you want to.

 Run `docker-compose up` to start all services. `Ctrl+C` to exit.

 If you want them demonized, use `docker-compose up -d` and `docker-compose down`.

-There will be a `volume` directory created (if it already does not exist).
-It can contain `db.sqlite` and `settings_local.py` (overwritten settings) and the services will use them.

 Published ports are:
 - 28900 TCP for the master server (game clients fetch the servers list here)